-The output of each cloud classification model is a cloudiness probability (P) between 0 (clear) and 1 (cloudy).
-Note that throughout this study we simply group each prediction in either the clear or cloudy class, i.e., MAFs with predicted probabilities $0 \le P < 0.5$ are considered to be sampled under clear sky conditions, while MAFs with $0.5 \le P \le 1$ are considered to be cloudy.
-The one exception is the discussion in section 4.2, where the actually predicted P are employed to study the ANN performance for undefined cloud conditions (with respect to the clear sky and cloudy definitions presented in section 3.2).
+in either the clear or cloudy class; i.e., MAFs with predicted probabilities $0 \le P < 0.5$ are considered to be sampled under clear-sky conditions, while MAFs with $0.5 \le P \le 1$ are considered to be cloudy.
+The one exception is the discussion in Sect.
+4.2, where the actually predicted P values are employed to study the ANN performance for undefined cloud conditions (with respect to the clear-sky and cloudy definitions presented in Sect.
+3.2).

-A summary of the derived prediction statistics is shown in Figure 4a.
-Each histogram shows the average percentage of correctly predicted clear sky (i.e., tn, orange shading) and cloudy (i.e., tp, blue shading) labels for all 100 validation data sets.
+A summary of the derived prediction statistics is shown in Fig. 4a.
+Each histogram shows the average percentage of correctly predicted clear-sky (i.e., tn, orange shading) and cloudy (i.e., tp, blue shading) labels for all 100 validation data sets.
 Also shown are the percentages of false classifications (the blue and orange lines for fn and fp, respectively).
-The gray shaded horizontal areas at the top of each histogram illustrate the standard deviation for each class, calculated from the 100 validation data sets.
-The average percentage of correct clear sky and cloudy predictions is 93.7% and 93.2%, respectively, while a false cloudy or clear sky prediction occurs for 6.3% and 6.8% of profiles in the validation data.
+The gray-shaded horizontal areas at the top of each histogram illustrate the standard deviation for each class, calculated from the 100 validation data sets.
+The average percentage of correct clear-sky and cloudy predictions is 93.7% and 93.2%, respectively, while a false cloudy or clear-sky prediction occurs for 6.3% and 6.8% of profiles in the validation data.
 The standard deviation for all four groups is 0.2%.

 Figure 4b shows a scatter plot of all Mcc values as a function of F1.
-Even though the Mcc penalizes false classifications more severely than F1, a high r = 0.97 is observed.
-Moreover, there is little variability in the 100 derived binary statistical

-375 metrics, with average Ac, F1, and Mcc values of 0.934 ± 0.001 , 0.937 ± 0.001 , and 0.868 ± 0.003 .
+Even though the Mcc penalizes false classifications more severely than F1, a high r of 0.97 is observed.
+Moreover, there is little variability in the 100 derived binary statistical metrics, with average Ac, F1, and Mcc values of 0.934 ± 0.001 , 0.937 ± 0.001 , and 0.868 ± 0.003 .
 These results illustrate that the derived models are well suited to predict cloudiness for new MLS data (i.e., measurements not involved in the training of the models) and that the trained weights are very stable (i.e., all models exhibit very similar binary statistics, regardless of the respective training or validation data set).
-Similarly, histograms of r and RMSD (referring to the relationship between the predicted and MODIS results for the validation data), as well as the regression between the two variables, are shown in Figures 4c-d, respectively.
-Average values of

-0.819 ± 0.001 (r) and 80.268 ± 0.160 hPa (RMSD) are observed.
+Similarly, histograms of r and RMSD (referring to the relationship between the predicted and MODIS results for the validation data), as well as the regression between the two variables, are shown in Fig. 4c and d, respectively.
+Average values of 0.819 ± 0.001 (r) and 80.268 ± 0.160 hPa (RMSD) are observed.
 The correlation between the two parameters is r = -0.77.

-Given the statistical robustness of the results, the model with the highest Mcc and lowest RMSD provide the ANN weights for cloud classification and p{CT} prediction in this study, respectively.
+Given the statistical robustness of the results, the model with the highest Mcc and lowest RMSD provides the ANN weights for cloud classification and p{CT} prediction in this study, respectively.